Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Thus the caller will only receive the **result** of a method, if it is a request.
 Otherwise, i.e. with oneways, nothing is sent back (nothing can be, anyway).

-More precisely, depending on its returning a specific result, the method signature will correspond either to the one of a request or of a oneway, and will use in its body, respectively, either the ``wooper_return_state_result`` or the ``wooper_return_state_only`` macro to ensure that a state *and* a result are returned, or just a state.
+More precisely, depending on its returning a specific result, the method signature will correspond either to the one of a request or of a oneway, and will use in its body, respectively, either the ``wooper_return_state_result`` or the ``wooper_return_state`` macro to ensure that a state *and* a result are returned, or just a state.

 A good practise is to add a comment to each method definition, and to specify whether it is a request or a oneway, if it is a ``const`` method, etc. For example, the previous method could be best written as: